md-maheen-billah/Log-22/README.md

 ```
 ---
 ### Practice Task-5:
 For each employee their current salary is calculated by multiplying yearly increment with experience then adding the result to the starting salary.
-Now calculate is the total salary has to be provided by the company in a month.
+Now calculate the total salary to be provided by the company in a month.

         const employees = [
             { name: "shahin", experience: 5, starting: 20000, increment: 5000 },